Sen. Florence Shapiro, R-Plano, plans to push legislation that would allow parents of autistic children to choose the best schools for their children.

 Special needs

-According to Domonique Randall, founder of the Shape of Behavior schools, it takes about two years of intensive interaction at a young age before an autistic child can transition to a general education classroom.
+According to Domonique Randall, founder of the Shape of Behavior schools, it takes about two years of intensive interaction at a young age before an autistic child can transition to a general education classroom."Our goal is to teach them to learn within a group and to teach them to participate in a group setting," Randall said.

 The most effective approach involves "applied behavior analysis," which emphasizes positive reinforcement, Randall said.
 Many public school teachers are not trained in applied behavior analysis, she said.